Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 3.4 Heads of Divisions

-3.4 a The Heads of Divisions shall serve for one period but may be re-elected for two more periods.
+3.4 a.
+The Heads of Divisions shall serve for one period but may be re-elected for two more periods which may or may not be consecutive.

 (i) to promote the interests of their respective divisions through participation in symposia, conferences, workshops and other activities, which receive the approbation of the Bureau;

-(iii) to assist the Bureau in furthering the objectives of the Association in accordance with the Statutes and By-laws.
+(iii) to assist the Bureau in furthering the objectives of IACS in accordance with the Statutes and By-laws.

-3.4 c The Bureau may, upon request from the Head of a Division and at its discretion, appoint a Deputy Head of Division.
+3.4 c.
+The Bureau may, upon request from the Head of a Division and at its discretion, appoint a Deputy Head of Division.
+The Division Head can temporarily delegate the right to vote on Bureau matters to the Deputy.
+No Division can have more than one vote.

 3.5 No person who has served on the Bureau for four Periods shall be eligible for further election to any position on the IACS Bureau.